 Entry to all our Acting Courses is by audition.
-The final audition date (for September 2020 entry) is:
+Contact us for final audition dates.

-To apply for an audition in either Cardiff or Pembrokeshire, please download and complete our application form and return by email to firstname.lastname@example.org or by post to the following address, along with a cheque for £17 made payable to RWCMD.
+To apply for an audition in either Cardiff or Pembrokeshire, please complete our online application form.
+Alternatively, email email@example.com for an application form which can be returned by email or by post to following address:

 Young Actors Studio